 We are an interventional oncology company focused on the treatment of primary and metastatic liver cancers.
-Our lead product candidate, "Melphalan Hydrochloride for Injection for use with the Delcath Hepatic Delivery System", or Melphalan/HDS, is designed to administer high-dose chemotherapy to the liver while controlling systemic exposure and associated side effects.
-In Europe, Melphalan/HDS is approved for sale under the trade name Delcath CHEMOSAT ® Hepatic Delivery System for Melphalan, or CHEMOSAT.
+Our lead product candidate, the HEPZATOTM KIT (melphalan hydrochloride for injection/hepatic delivery system), or HEPZATOTM, is a drug/device combination product.
+HEPZATO is designed to administer high-dose chemotherapy to the liver while controlling systemic exposure and associated side effects.
+In Europe, our commercial product is a stand-alone medical device and is approved for sale under the trade name CHEMOSAT® Hepatic Delivery System for Melphalan, or CHEMOSAT, where it has been used at major medical centers to treat a wide range of cancers of the liver.